 At Stage 1, students study two languages, at least one of which must be at Level B. Only one language may be studied ab initio at Level A. In the compulsory practical language modules the students develop the language skills of reading, writing, listening and speaking; these modules also provide knowledge and understanding of the target language and its cultural context as well as the foundations of subject-specific skills (outcome A1, 2, & 4, C1-5).
-Students take 20 credits of translation theory and practice and 20 credits of interpreting theory and practice (A6, A7, B4, C3).
+Students take 20 credits of translation theory and practice and 20 credits of intercultural communication (A6, A7, B4, C3).
 Students choose additional credits from a range of introductory modules within the School of Modern Languages in linguistics, film, literature, society and institutions; these modules enhance knowledge and understanding of the language and of specialist areas (outcomes A2, A3) as well as providing an introduction for cognitive skills (B1-3) and effective practice in key transferable skills (especially outcomes D1-4).

-At Stage 2, students study two languages, at least one of which must be at Level C. In addition to the compulsory practical language modules additional credits are chosen from a range of options in film, history, linguistics, literature, media and politics in the School of Modern Languages plus compulsory modules in translation and interpreting Students continue to develop the language skills of reading, writing, listening, speaking and general translation; language modules are designed to develop these skills in preparation for the forthcoming Year Abroad (outcome A1, 2, & 4, C1-5), practise cognitive skills in the target language (B1-3) as well as key transferable skills (D1, 2, 4 & 6).
+At Stage 2, students study two languages, at least one of which must be at Level C. Students are permitted to drop a second post A-level language or a language started at ab initio at Stage 1 with the DPD's agreement.
+In addition to the compulsory practical language modules additional credits are chosen from a range of options in film, history, linguistics, literature, media and politics in the School of Modern Languages plus compulsory modules in translation and interpreting Students continue to develop the language skills of reading, writing, listening, speaking and general translation; language modules are designed to develop these skills in preparation for the forthcoming Year Abroad (outcome A1, 2, & 4, C1-5), practise cognitive skills in the target language (B1-3) as well as key transferable skills (D1, 2, 4 & 6).
 The optional modules are intended to be as broad-ranging as possible to allow informed choices to be made about more specialised final-year options; they develop knowledge and understanding of the language in relation to specialist areas of study (A2-3), while at the same time providing a sufficient introduction to critical skills and methodology appropriate to the area (B1-4) and further advancing key transferable skills (especially outcomes D1-2, 6-7).
-The modules in translation and interpreting (40 credits in total) are designed to continue the development of these skills (A6, A7, B4, C3).
+Interpreting is introduced.
+The module in translation (20 credits in total) is designed to continue the development of these skills (A6, A7, B4, C3).

 At Stage 3 students generally may either spend the whole year in a country where one of the target languages is spoken, working as a teaching assistant in a school or college, or studying at a university, or undertaking an approved work placement, or split the year between two countries where the target languages are spoken, studying at universities or undertaking approved work placements.
-However, students wishing to study Chinese or Japanese at Stage 4 are required to spend a complete academic year pursuing courses of study at a university or comparable institution in the relevant country.
+However, students wishing to study Chinese or Japanese at Stage 4 are required to spend one semester or a complete academic year pursuing courses of study at a university or comparable institution in the relevant country.
 The School of Modern Languages has a number of student exchange programmes and/or formal links with Universities in France, Germany, Austria, Spain, Portugal, China and Japan, as well as a number of informal links with institutions in Latin America.